-If you are experiencing blurry vision and are not able to see well enough to do everyday activities such as reading and driving, you may be suffering from low vision.
-Low vision is most often a symptom of a condition, not a condition on its own.
-It is common in individuals suffering from vision problems like age-related macular degeneration, cataracts, diabetic retinopathy, or glaucoma.
+If you are experiencing blurry vision and have difficulty completing everyday activities such as reading and driving, you may be suffering from low vision.
+Low vision is most often a symptom of a condition, not a condition on its own, and is common in those suffering from vision problems like age-related macular degeneration, cataracts, diabetic retinopathy, or glaucoma.

-Even if you are suffering from changes in your vision, it's not too late to get an eye exam from our team of low vision specialists and begin your road to recovery with our low vision care doctors.
+Even if you are suffering from changes in your vision, it's not too late to get an eye exam.
+Our team of low vision specialists can help you begin your road to recovery and maximize your remaining vision.

 The low vision specialists at Clarkson Eyecare can help you diagnose and treat low vision at nearly 200 locations across Missouri, Illinois, Florida, Georgia, Texas, New Jersey, Kentucky, Michigan, Ohio, and Minnesota.
 Click to find a location near you.

-Total blindness is when an individual has no light perception whereas someone dealing with low vision still has light perception.
-Individuals with low vision can have visual fields that include visual impairments such as blind spots, poor night vision, and blurry sight.
+Unlike total blindness, when an individual has no light perception, someone dealing with low vision still has light perception.
+Individuals with low vision can have visual fields that include impairments such as blind spots, poor night vision, and blurry sight.
 It is important to note that people with low vision may experience different symptoms and varying degrees of the same symptom.
-Low vision is unable to be corrected with glasses or contact lenses or surgery.
-Low vision is diagnosed in individuals with a visual acuity worse than 20/70 and sight that cannot be corrected with eyeglasses or contact lenses.
+Low vision cannot be corrected with glasses, contact lenses, or surgery, and is diagnosed in patients with visual acuity worse than 20/70 that isn’t fixed with prescription lenses.

-Low vision can be caused by a number of different conditions that are both genetic or environmental:
+Low vision can be caused by several different conditions that are genetic or environmental:

 Macular degeneration